Vignesh942/AegisFlow-Multi-Agent-Disaster-Response-System/README.md

 # AegisFlow

-AegisFlow is a 24-hour hackathon MVP for a multi-agent AI disaster response and resource coordination system focused on Bangalore city.
+AegisFlow is a multi-agent AI disaster response and resource coordination system focused on Bangalore city.
 It presents a dark emergency command center dashboard where concurrent fire, flood, medical, and collapse incidents are analyzed by collaborating AI agents before a final dispatch decision is visualized on a live map.

 ## Architecture

 - **Frontend:** React + Vite + Tailwind CSS + Leaflet/OpenStreetMap
 - **Backend:** Python FastAPI
 - **AI:** Groq OpenAI-compatible API using `llama-3.3-70b-versatile`
-- **Database:** SQLite seeded with realistic Bangalore incidents and resources
+- **Database:** Json for storing incident reports

 Agent flow: